epiforecasts/nowcasting.example/inst/reports/epinowcast.md

   dplyr::select(date, confirm)
 ```

-We then use the `estimate_infections` function contained in `EpiNow2` on
+Next, we set the necessary parameters for estimating the reproduction
-this data set to estimate the reproduction number.
+number:

 ``` r
 ## generation interval